themeum/kirki/readme.txt

 == 0.5 ==
 * New: Automatic output of styles for generic controls.
 * New: Automatic output of styles + scripts for fonts (including googlefonts )
-* New: The 'output' argument on background controls is now an array for consistency with other controls.
+* New: The \'output\' argument on background controls is now an array for consistency with other controls.
 Older syntax is still compatible though. :)
 * New: Add the ability to auto-generate styles for colors.
 * Fix: Add a blank stylesheet if we need one and no stylesheet_id has been defined in the config options.
 * Fix: CSS-only tooltips.
 Fixes issue with tooltips now showing up on WP >= 4.1
 * Fix: Code cleanups
-* New: Added support for WordPress's transport arguments
+* New: Added support for WordPress\'s transport arguments
 * Fix: All controls now have a sanitization callback.
-Users can override the default sanitizations by adding their own 'sanitize_callback' argument.
+Users can override the default sanitizations by adding their own \'sanitize_callback\' argument.
 * Fix: OOP rewrite
 * Fix: Strip protocol from Google API link
 * Fix: Loading order for some files